The San Joaquin Valley is an agricultural hub. Two lane highways separate fields of citrus and nut trees across central California.

 “It is sad to see but it is also an amazing opportunity to be part of this team and be part of this phenomenon,” says NOAA Fisheries Veterinarian Kate Savage.

 Every legislative session WVPB produces the TV program The Legislature Today.
-In 2022, lawmakers proposed a cap on insulin and medical devices for diabetics.
+In 2022, lawmakers proposed a cap on the costs insulin and medical devices for diabetics.

 Mindy Salango is a mom living in Morgantown.
 She said diabetes dictates everything she does in a day.